by Michelle Evans

 Next, by asking you to answer a few questions up front, your writer can ensure they start out on a path towards achieving content accuracy.
 Writers want to deliver a final product that is not only entertaining but accurate in the eyes of you the buyer and your audience who may be using the content to increase their knowledge or to make a difficult decision as it relates to trust you or your brand.
 Writers spend a fair amount of time researching data and curating content and ultimately, they want to ensure that the words they draft are meaningful, relevant and valid.

-Speaking of research, the thing many buyers underestimate or do not always consider is happening behind the scenes is the amount of time that goes into thoroughly reviewing online databases, news sources or libraries to gain access to the best information to craft the perfect piece.
+Speaking of research, the thing many buyers underestimate or do not always consider is happening behind the scenes is the amount of time that goes into thoroughly reviewing online databases, news sources, or libraries to gain access to the best information to craft the perfect piece.
 Whether the article is 300-words or 5,000 words, writers have to find credible sources to support their work.
 While they may have a background in the subject matter or niche, it is highly probable that they must still conduct a degree of research.
 There are always industry changes or movements underway and a good writer knows the impact that innovative content can deliver.

 Also, your writer has to spend time identifying keywords and phrases.
 They must create content that will align with the latest algorithm to generate traffic to your website.

-Buyer Persona/Target Audience
+Content Writers Want to Know the Buyer Persona/Target Audience